Predictive Scheduling Laws in 2023: What Employers Need to Know

 Step 1: Determine if your company is a covered employer.
 The first thing to do is to determine whether your company is subject to the work schedule law.
 Every employment law will define a covered employer.
 Some work schedule laws only apply to restaurant and retail businesses, while others apply more broadly.
 If your industry is not listed, the regulation may not apply to you.

 Step 2: Create policies.
 If your business is a covered employer, you need to create policies to adhere to the new law.
-You may want to create template forms for advanced scheduling and scheduling changes.
-On these forms, you will want to make sure there is a reminder to employees and managers of the potential ramifications of making schedule changes.
+You may also want to create template forms for advanced scheduling and scheduling changes (you can use our free scheduling templates for an easier time).
+On these forms, make sure there is a reminder to employees and managers of the potential ramifications of making schedule changes.

 Step 4: Audit your processes.
 Once established, you will want to routinely audit your processes for all of your business locations.
 This will help ensure that your company remains compliant.
 Running regular audits will also help you uncover areas for improvement, allowing you to make changes as employment laws change.